JuliaGraphics/Luxor.jl/docs/src/tutorial/pixels.md

 julia> [A[rand(1:(400 * 800))] = RGB(rand(), rand(), rand()) for i in 1:800]
 ```

-Because this is an array rather than a PNG/SVG, we can use Images.jl to display it in a notebook or code editor such as VS-Code.
+Because this is an array rather than a PNG/SVG, we could either use Images.jl to display it in a notebook or code editor such as VS-Code.

 ```@example
 using Luxor, Colors, Images # hide